ihmeuw/vivarium/docs/tutorials/1_Life.rst

 ``numpy`` is a library for doing high performance numerical computing in python. ``pandas`` is a set of tools built on top of ``numpy`` that allow for fast database style querying and aggregating of data.
-CEAM uses ``pandas`` ``DataFrame`` objects (similar to R's Data Frames) to store much of its data so ``pandas`` is very important for using CEAM.
+Vivarium uses ``pandas`` ``DataFrame`` objects to store much of its data so ``pandas`` is very important for using Vivarium.
 Because we use these packages so much, we follow the Scientific Python convention of abreviating them `np` and `pd`.

-Next we import some "decorators" from CEAM:
+Next we import some "decorators" from Vivarium:

 .. code-block:: python

-    from ceam.framework.population import uses_columns
+    from vivarium.framework.population import uses_columns
-    from ceam.framework.event import listens_for
+    from vivarium.framework.event import listens_for

 .. topic:: Decorators